Alexandra Kuzmina, NOVA Innovation Consultant

 There are many questions about the metaverse that fire our imagination at NOVA, MMR’s tech innovation arm, and the answers will shape where we focus our energy.

 Augmented Reality (AR) represents a viable alternative for early-stage pack and product development; encouraging pack interaction using 3D virtual modelling within people's natural environments.
 The CPG players that we are working with are already taking advantage of this technology by testing their product and pack designs in Augmented Reality before releasing something physical into the real world.
 This could have huge potential for saving time and money in prototype development and might reduce your brand’s carbon footprint and improve sustainability credentials.
+AR is by no means a replacement of physical prototypes, but a part of an extended pack research toolkit.

 The Metaverse represents a huge opportunity for sensory engagement with brands in both AR and VR.
 It can already engage consumers on a visual and auditory level, physical touch will become even more amplified in the near future with recent releases about haptic gloves.